 Symptoms may occur in people who have had a limb removed and people who are born without a limb.
 The symptoms are perceived in a limb that does not exist.

 Phantom limb syndrome may cause sensations of:

 Following an amputation, it is important to tell your doctor if you experience pain or other sensations.
 Earlier treatment generally improves the chances of success.

-Fortunately, most cases of phantom limb following amputation are brief and infrequent.
-For those patients who suffer from persistent pain, treatment can be challenging.
+Fortunately, most cases of phantom limb syndrome following amputation are brief and infrequent.
+For those people who suffer from persistent pain, treatment can be challenging.

 In some cases, electrical nerve stimulation may be used.
 Examples include:

 Casale R, Alaa L, et al. Phantom limb related phenomena and their rehabilitation after lower limb amputation.
 Eur J Phys Rehabil Med.
 2009;45(4):559-566.